 What You Need To Know About Acne

 The main reasons of having acne are varied: it can be hormonal, genetic, it can be triggered by smoking or even by spending too much time in the sun.
 It can be also caused by not choosing the right kind of make up or skin products and can also be stress related.
-There are several ways to treat acne and it’s definitely worth visiting a doctor to ask for advice.
-There is a number of ways they can help like subscribe antibiotics, chemical peels or a hormonal treatment, just to mention a few.
+There are several ways to treat acne, and it’s definitely worth visiting a doctor to ask for advice.
+There are a number of ways they can help, like to subscribe antibiotics, chemical peels or a hormonal treatment, just to mention a few.